This page includes overviews of the pathways our service offers.

 Youth Pathway

-Young people can present with complex needs that can contribute to their offending behaviour, for example; breakdown of family relationships, emotional health needs, learning difficulties, substance misuse, problems in school and peer influences.
-When a young person commits an offence or is referred to us through the police, Safer Schools Officers or other agencies a project worker will complete a holistic assessment in the home of the young person and their parent/carer and utilise signs of safety approach, a support plan will be agreed, and referrals to appropriate services will be made.
+When a young person commits an offence or is referred to us through the police, Safer Schools Officers or other agencies, a project worker will complete a holistic assessment in a safe environment utilising a signs of safety approach, a support plan will be agreed, and referrals to appropriate services will be made.

 “Although I initially didn’t think I needed this support.
 It has been really supportive and would recommend it.”